pbuckner/x-plane_plugins/XPython/docs/source/development/window_position.rst

 Positioning Windows
 -------------------

 So how does one position windows?
-You can use a combination of :py:func:`XPLMDisplay.XPLMSetWindowPositioningMode` and the bounds information described above.
+You can use a combination of :py:func:`setWindowPositioningMode` and the bounds information described above.

- * :data:`XPLMDisplay.xplm_WindowPositionFree`: WindowPositionFree is the default and will put the window at whatever coordinates defined using CreateWindowEx (or subsequently changed using :py:func:`XPLMDisplay.XPLMSetWindowGeometry`).
+ * :data:`WindowPositionFree`: WindowPositionFree is the default and will put the window at whatever coordinates defined using CreateWindowEx (or subsequently changed using :py:func:`setWindowGeometry`).

- * :data:`XPLMDisplay.xplm_WindowCenterOnMonitor`: WindowCenterOnMonitor will center the window on the specified monitor index, with -1 setting it centered on the main X-Plane monitor, whichever that might be.
+ * :data:`WindowCenterOnMonitor`: WindowCenterOnMonitor will center the window on the specified monitor index, with -1 setting it centered on the main X-Plane monitor, whichever that might be.
 (Note: the Main X-Plane Monitor is the one with the menu, which may not be the Main OS Monitor!)
    In this case, values passed using CreateWindowEx are ignored except to determine the length and width of the window.

- * :data:`XPLMDisplay.xplm_WindowPopOut`: WindowPopup will display the window outside of X-Plane, as an OS-hosted window.
+ * :data:`WindowPopOut`: WindowPopup will display the window outside of X-Plane, as an OS-hosted window.
 This window can be on any monitor, even monitors not being used by X-Plane.
 The coordinates of the window still match the overall coordinates.

- * :data:`XPLMDisplay.xplm_WindowVR`: The window is centered in the VR display.
+ * :data:`WindowVR`: The window is centered in the VR display.
 This is similar to ``WindowCenterOnMonitor`` in that the length and width of the window are obtained from the window geometry.
 The window position is simply centered and remains centered in the user's view as the user moves around.

 (The other to positioning modes ``WindowFullScreenOnMonitor``, and ``WindowFullScreenOnAllMonitors`` are rarely used but should be self-explanatory.)

-Note that the positioning mode is set *after the window is created* using :py:func:`XPLMDisplay.XPLMSetWindowPositioningMode`.
+Note that the positioning mode is set *after the window is created* using :py:func:`setWindowPositioningMode`.
 There is no way to set it first.
 So if you want to display a window in the center of the main screen *and let the user move it*, you can:

 .. code::